haakonsmith/pcbusb-rs/mac-can-sys/README.md

 ## Overview

-`pcbusb-sys` contains the raw FFI bindings generated from the MacCAN PCBUSB headers.
+`mac-can-sys` contains the raw FFI bindings generated from the MacCAN PCBUSB headers.
 These bindings are automatically generated using `bindgen` and provide direct access to the underlying C API.

 **Note**: These are raw, unsafe bindings.
 For a safe, ergonomic Rust API, use the parent `pcbusb` crate instead.